derjust/BigData/README.md

 }
 ```

-and adding this to the pipeline:
+and add this to the pipeline:

 ```java
 // Prepare the side input...